munificent/craftinginterpreters/book/resolving-and-binding.md

 declaration.
 When we get to the C interpreter for Lox, we'll have a *much* more efficient way of storing and accessing local variables.
 But for jlox, I want to minimize the collateral damage we inflict on our existing codebase.
-I'd hate to throw out a bunch of mostly-fine code.
+I'd hate to throw out a bunch of mostly fine code.

 Instead, we'll store the resolution in a way that makes the most out of our existing Environment class.
-Recall how the accesses of `a` are interpreted in the problematic example:
+Recall how the accesses of `a` are interpreted in the problematic example.

 <img src="image/resolving-and-binding/environment-3.png" alt="An empty environment for showA()'s body linking to the previous two. 'a' is resolved in the global environment." />

 In the first (correct) evaluation, we look at three environments in the chain before finding the global declaration of `a`.
-Then, when the inner `a` is later declared in a block scope, it shadows the global one:
+Then, when the inner `a` is later declared in a block scope, it shadows the global one.

 <img src="image/resolving-and-binding/environment-5.png" alt="An empty environment for showA()'s body linking to the previous two. 'a' is resolved in the block environment." />

-The next look-up walks the chain, finds `a` in the *second* environment and stops there.
+The next lookup walks the chain, finds `a` in the *second* environment and stops there.
 Each environment corresponds to a single lexical scope where variables are declared.
 If we could ensure a variable lookup always walked the *same* number of links in the environment chain, that would ensure that it